Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders

 \subsection{Paper contributions and outline}

-The main contributions of this article are the following. \begin{itemize}[itemsep=0pt, parsep=0pt] \item A new problem combining RCPSP with machine states and TOU is introduced.
-To model it, we detail two \emph{monolithic} models, one based on \emph{constraint programming} and one based on \emph{integer linear programming}. \item A \emph{Logic-based Benders decomposition} (LBBD) approach is put forth to solve the problem more efficiently.
-Experiments outline to what extent it outperforms the monolithic formulations, especially on the larger instances or when the subproblem can be reduced to a feasibility question. \item We propose a \emph{generalization} of the LBBD approach to solve other optimization problems that exhibit close characteristics.
-In particular, we apply our LBBD approach to problems based on an RCPSP with blocking times \& total weighted tardiness criterion ($PSm, 1\text{TOU}|\text{intree,states}|\text{TEC},\sum_jw_jT_j$), as well as a flexible job shop ($FJm,1\text{TOU}|\text{prec,states}|\text{TEC},C_{\max}$). \end{itemize}
+The main contributions of this article are the following. \begin{itemize}[itemsep=0pt, parsep=0pt] \item We introduce a new problem combining the RCPSP with machine states and TOU tariffs.
+To model it, we detail two compact models, which we henceforth refer to as \emph{monolithic} models, one based on \emph{Constraint Programming} (CP) and one based on \emph{Integer Linear Programming} (ILP).
+We say monolithic because they model the problem as a whole and are not decomposed. \item We put forth a \emph{Logic-based Benders decomposition} (LBBD) approach to solve the problem more efficiently.
+Experiments outline to what extent it outperforms monolithic formulations, especially in larger instances or when the makespan criterion is not considered, i.e., for $PS, 1\text{TOU}|\text{prec,states}|\text{TEC}$. \item We demonstrate the \emph{generality} of our LBBD approach, which segregates energy-related parameters within the master problem and employs a classical scheduling model as its subproblem.
+In particular, we apply the LBBD approach to problems based on an RCPSP with blocking times \& total weighted tardiness criterion ($PSm, 1\text{TOU}|\text{intree,states}|\text{TEC},\sum_jw_jT_j$), and a flexible job shop ($FJm,1\text{TOU}|\text{prec,states}|\text{TEC},C_{\max}$). \end{itemize}

-The following outline delineates the structure of the present study.
-Section~\ref{section:literature-review} reviews the current state of the art of the literature.
-Section~\ref{section:problem_statement} details the problem and proposes a monolithic ILP formulation.
-Then, a constraint programming model is described in Section~\ref{sec:constraint_programming}, while our novel LBBD approach is explained in Section~\ref{section:LBBD}.
-The proposed models are further assessed and compared in Section~\ref{section:experiments}.
-Afterwards, Section~\ref{section:generalization-of-LBBD} investigates the employment of our LBBD approach to other problems.
-Finally, Section~\ref{section:conclusion} concludes the paper and exposes future avenues of research.
+The article is organized as follows.
+In Section~\ref{section:literature-review}, we review the current state of the art literature and delineate the position of our article among them.
+In Section~\ref{section:problem_statement}, we present our hybrid energy-aware / RCPSP variant and propose an MILP formulation to solve it.
+Then, we present a CP approach in Section~\ref{sec:constraint_programming} and a new LBBD-based approach in Section~\ref{section:LBBD}.
+We assess and compare the proposed approaches in Section~\ref{section:experiments}.
+Afterwards, Section~\ref{section:generalization-of-LBBD} investigates the use of our LBBD approach to other problems.
+Finally, Section~\ref{section:conclusion} concludes the article and exposes future avenues of research.